 Indianapolis Workers Comp Lawyer

 Injured at work?
-If you have questions about workers compensation coverage in Indiana or specific questions about your claim, contact an Indianapolis workers comp claim lawyer.
+If you have questions about workers compensation coverage in Indiana or specific questions about your claim, contact an Indianapolis workers comp lawyer.

 Few people are prepared to deal with taking time off work for an illness or injury caused by an on-the-job accident.
 Fortunately, nearly every employer throughout the state, with few exceptions, is required to carry workers compensation insurance coverage for all regular employees.

 Qualifying for Workers Compensation in Indianapolis

 To be eligible for workers compensation benefits, you first must be employed.
 From the first day of your employment, you should be able to receive benefits if you are injured or fall ill at work.
 The length of time you’ve been with the company or how many hours you work each week should be irrelevant.

 Next, you must be sure to report your illness or injury to your employer within thirty days; you could be denied if you file at a later time.
-To qualify for workers comp, the injury must have occurred while you were on the clock and performing the responsibilities of your position.
+To qualify for workers comp in Indianapolis, the injury must have occurred while you were on the clock and performing the responsibilities of your position.

 If you are in violation of company policies when injured—intoxicated, under the influence, or working off the clock, for example—if you were committing a crime when injured, or if you failed to disclose a pre-existing condition that exacerbated or caused your illness or injury, your claim for workers comp benefits in Indianapolis could be reasonably denied.